× Exit

 Behavioral Health Services

 Offer supportive counseling to adults, children and families in any phase of life to assist in handling challenges related to mental health and recovery.
-When needed, psychiatric evaluation and medication monitoring is available to keep care on track.
-Services geared towards children and adolescents, help them recover from emotional difficulties, strengthen family relationships and succeed in school.
+When needed, psychiatric evaluation and medication monitoring are available to keep care on track.
+Services geared towards children and adolescents help them recover from emotional difficulties, strengthen family

 Community Schools and Sustainable Community Schools programs